FastyBird/tuya-connector/docs/Configuration.md

 If you choose to create a new connector, you will be asked to choose the mode in which the connector will communicate with the devices:

 ```
  In what mode should this connector communicate with Tuya devices?
-[Tuya cloud server mode]:
+[Cloud server mode]:
   [0] Local network mode
-  [1] Tuya cloud server mode
+  [1] Cloud server mode
  > 0
 ```